Is there a relationship between healthy food and depression?

 “This raises the possibility that a change in diet may serve as a treatment to relieve symptoms of depression,” she added.

-Francis and colleagues’ study included 76 people who scored high on two measures of depression and anxiety, indicating moderate or severe symptoms of depression, and who scored high on a questionnaire about consumption of foods high in fat and sugar.
+Francis and colleagues’ study included 76 people who scored high on two measures of depression and anxiety, indicating moderate or severe symptoms of depression, and who scored high on a questionnaire regarding consumption of foods high in fat and sugar.

 The participants were divided into two groups for a period of 3 weeks, the first changed its diet, while the second group continued to eat what it was accustomed to.